-The success of the science fair would not be possible without the generous support of our major sponsors: Rowe Scientific Pty, CSIRO, and BHP Billiton Foundation who make it possible for students to further their passion for science inquiry.
+The success of the science fair would not be possible without the generous support of our major sponsors: Rowe Scientific Pty, CSIRO, and BHP Foundation who make it possible for students to further their passion for science inquiry.

 Thank you also to CSIRO Discovery, The Australian Science Teachers Association (ASTA) and Questacon for your continued support over the years.
-SEAACT will also like to thank the staff and students at Radford College for hosting this year's fair.